-In recent years, many people with gluten intolerance have opted to go on a gluten-free diet in the hope of trying to eat healthily.
-While some sources say that gluten can only cause health-related issues to those with Celiac disease, other sources say it can also be a problem for other people.
+In recent years, many people have opted to go on a gluten-free diet in the hope of trying to eat healthily.
+While some sources say that gluten can only cause health-related issues to those with Celiac disease, other sources say it can also be a problem to other people as well.

 What is Gluten?

 Gluten is a class of proteins found in wheat, rye, and barley.
 They are called prolamins.
-It contains two primary proteins called glutenin and gliadin.
-These proteins are highly elastic and are what makes dough suitable for making baked products.
-However, a gluten allergy or wheat allergy can be worsened if the person has gluten intolerance or wheat intolerance.
+It contains two main proteins called glutenin and gliadin.
+These proteins are highly elastic and are what make dough suitable for making baked products.

-Gluten intolerance can be responsible for causing or worsening several skin conditions.
-Some gluten proteins, such as gliadin, can cause increased production of intestinal proteins known as Zonulin.
-This causes gaps to open in the intestinal cells called enterocytes, which are usually tightly bonded.
+Gluten can be responsible for causing or worsening a number of skin conditions.
+Some proteins in gluten such as gliadin can cause increased production of intestinal proteins known as Zonulin.
+This causes gaps to open in the intestinal cells called enterocytes which are usually tightly bonded.
 This results in the body producing antibodies against the gliadin.

-In 25 percent of the people with Celiac disease (a condition brought about by severe gluten intolerance), a rash calledis herpetiformis may appear.
-Bandnot the only skin condition caused by gluten intolerance.
-It can cause various skin conditions to people with Celiac disease and a larger group of people who have Non-celiac Gluten Sensitivity.
-Some hyperpigmentation and inflammatory skin conditions have also been linked to gluten intolerance.
-Below are some skin conditions that can be brought about or worsened by gluten consumption.
+In 25 percent of the people with Celiac disease (which is a condition brought about by severe gluten intolerance), a rash called dermatitis herpetiformis may appear.
+But this is not the only skin condition caused by gluten.
+It can cause a variety of skin conditions not only to people with Celiac disease but also to a larger group of people who have Non-celiac Gluten Sensitivity.
+Some hyperpigmentation and inflammatory skin conditions have also been linked to gluten.
+Below are some skins conditions that can be brought about or worsened by gluten consumption.

 Dermatitis Herpetiformis

-As mentioned earlier, this is an inflammation of the skin that causes itchy rashes that appear on the elbows, buttocks, knees, scalp, and back in about 25 percent of the people with Celiac disease.
-While medication can be prescribed for this rash, mostly in the form of over the counter creams, reports indicate that maintaining a gluten-free diet can effectively clear this skin condition.
+As mentioned earlier, this is an inflammation of the skin that causes itchy rashes that appears on the elbows, buttocks, knees, scalp, and back in about 25 percent of the people suffering from Celiac disease.
+While medication can be prescribed for this rash, mostly in the form of over the counter creams, reports indicate that maintaining a gluten-free diet can be effective in clearing this skin condition.

 Psoriasis

-This condition causes a red, scaly, nd dry rash on the skin.
-Accorandorted cases, there is a link between this condition and gluten intolerance in people with Celiac disease and gluten sensitivity.
+This is a condition that causes a red, scaly, itchy and dry rash on the skin.
+According to reported cases, there is a link between this condition and gluten not only in people with Celiac disease but also to those with gluten sensitivity.
 The condition has been linked with gliadin, one of the main proteins in gluten.
-Once they go on and maintain a gluten-free diet, many people with Psoriasis report dramatic improvements in their skin condition.
+Many people with Psoriasis, once they go on and maintain a gluten-free diet, report dramatic improvements in their skin condition.

 Eczema